Round 1 Schedule

 A limit below 60 Standard Average will award 60% (rounded) of a Marquee.

-Tournament Rating Points from Tournaments in the Same Category
+Tournament Rating Points from Tournaments in the Same Discipline

-At events where there are more than one tournament would award points into the same category, be it Hatchet, Big Axe, Knife, Women’s tournaments etc, it will be made clear how points will be awarded for them.
-Generally, one of the tournaments will award points as described in the tables above, and the other(s) will award points rounded (to avoid decimal points) to 75% of the points awarded.
+Circuit events may include more than one tournament that award points in the same discipline category, be it Hatchet, Big Axe, Knife, Slayer tournaments etc. Generally, one of the tournaments will award points as described in the tables above, and the other(s) will award points rounded (to avoid decimal points) to 75% of the points awarded.
 This is likely an unusual case, but could happen, for example, if there are a Premier hatchet tournament and a Standard hatchet tournament scheduled during the same event.

 Tournament Rating and Doubles Tournaments

-At launch, Doubles tournaments will not award Tournament Points.
-In the future, Doubles tournaments will award Tournament Points to each player on a team.
-The points awarded will be as described above, depending on whether the tournament is a Marquee or Feature, the Discipline, any limits by average, and any restrictions on registration.
+To date, Doubles tournaments have not awarded Tournament Points.
+Starting in the 2026-2027 qualification period, Doubles tournaments will award Tournament Circuit Points to each team.
+The points awarded will be as described above, depending on whether the tournament is a Marquee or Feature, the Discipline, any limits by average, and registration eligibility.

 VIEW RULEBOOK PAGE